cristian9217/cristian9217/README.md

 - 📕 I studied for a Bachelor's degree in Computer Science at UPRB.
 - 📖 I am currently pursuing a Master's degree in Computer Science, with a focus on Knowledge Discovery and Data Mining, and my area of interest is Big Data.
-- 💻 I am currently learning Artificial Intelligence (AI) and Principles of Information Security.
+- 💻 I studied Artificial Intelligence (AI) and Principles of Information Security.
 - 📚 I learned Python and R during Masters.
 - 📚 I learned HTML, CSS, JavaScript, Java, and SQL during bachelors.
 - 📫 How to reach me: <cristianmiguel10@gmail.com>